typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 Additional SBT setting documentation to control the Docker image build process is available at the [Docker Plugin](http://www.scala-sbt.org/sbt-native-packager/formats/docker.html?highlight=dockercommand) documentation page from SBT Native Packager.

-#### 3.1.3 Optional: Using a smaller Docker base image
+#### 3.1.3 Recommended: Using a smaller Docker base image

 @@@ note
-This is an optional step, which will allow you to use a different base image with smaller footprint.
+This is an optional but highly recommended step that allows you to achieve a smaller memory footprint for your service.
 @@@

-SBT Native Packager by default uses [openjdk:latest](https://hub.docker.com/_/openjdk/) image from Docker Hub.

-To reduce the image size and the container startup time in Kubernetes, it's possible to use a base image with smaller footprint.
+SBT Native Packager uses [openjdk:latest](https://hub.docker.com/_/openjdk/) image from the Docker Hub by default.
+To reduce the image size and the container startup time in Kubernetes, it is recommended to use a base image with smaller footprint.
 This is accomplished by deriving an image from [openjdk:8-jre-alpine](https://hub.docker.com/_/openjdk/) with `bash` installed as the Docker entrypoint script generated by SBT Native Packager requires `bash` to be present.

 Create the image using the following command: